alanqchen/student-evaluation-webapp/README.md

 ### Production

 The preferred method is to view the [production website hosted on Herkou](evaluate-me-prod.herokuapp.com).
-But, if you prefer to run locally:
+But, if you prefer to run locally, you need to change action cable to use postgres instead of Redis and run:

 1. Set the `RAILS_ENV` environment variable to `production`.
 2. Run `docker build .`
 3. Run `docker compose up`

+Or, you can simply run the standard docker-compose development configuration using `docker-compose up` if you're just testing.

 ### Heroku Manual Deployment Steps